 Mad About You

-What hateful human beings both of these characters are.
+What hateful human beings both of these characters were.
 What a waste of time and money this show was.
-Who could care about either of them or what happened to them in life?
+Who could care about either of them or what happened to them in their horrible lives?

 Unbelievably, this show was a huge hit and ran for what seemed like a billion seasons before the final episode ended with both characters hanging themselves.